mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 # Publishing the contract

-For deploying the contract on Mavryk, we will use the `octez-client` interface as we did on the previous section.
+For deploying the contract on Mavryk, we will use the `mavkit-client` interface as we did on the previous section.

 First, you will need an account address.
 You can get one using any wallet listed [here](https://tezos.com/learn/store-and-use/).
 Once you have your first account configured, go to a [faucet](https://faucet.marigold.dev/), select the `ghostnet` testnet and claim `XTZ` tokens. clikc on the faucet and you will receive some tokens to play with.